disha-satpute/MySQL/Notes/sql_operators.md

 Logical operators are used to combine multiple conditions in a query.

-AND: Returns TRUE if all conditions are TRUE.
+AND : Returns TRUE if all conditions are TRUE.
 ```sql
 SELECT * FROM Employees WHERE Salary > 50000 AND DepartmentID = 3;
 -- Returns employees who have a salary greater than 50,000 and are in department 3
 ```

-OR: Returns TRUE if any condition is TRUE.
+OR : Returns TRUE if any condition is TRUE.
 ```sql
 SELECT * FROM Employees WHERE Salary > 50000 OR DepartmentID = 3;
 -- Returns employees who have a salary greater than 50,000 or are in department 3
 ```

-NOT: Reverses the result of a condition.
+NOT : Reverses the result of a condition.
 ```sql
 SELECT * FROM Employees WHERE NOT DepartmentID = 3;
 -- Returns employees who are not in department 3